 Below is a List of Pal Pauer’s major Primary Water drilling projects showing date, location, depth & structure, gallons per minute water output:

-From 1995 on until to date, Pal Pauer has supervised and is involved in Primary Water drilling projects in:
+From 1995 on until 2021, Pal Pauer has supervised and is involved in Primary Water drilling projects in:

 Pal states on the website of his Primary Water Institute: